hashicorp/nomad/website/source/guides/monitoring/prometheus-metrics.html.md

 # Using Prometheus to Monitor Nomad Metrics

-This guide explains how to configure [Prometheus][prometheus] to integrate with a Nomad cluster.
-While this guide introduces the basics of enabling [telemetry][telemetry] and collecting metrics, a Nomad operator can go much further by customizing dashboards and setting up [alerting][alerting] as well.
+This guide explains how to configure [Prometheus][prometheus] to integrate with a Nomad cluster and Prometheus [Alertmanager][alertmanager].
+While this guide introduces the basics of enabling [telemetry][telemetry] and alerting, a Nomad operator can go much further by customizing dashboards and integrating different
+[receivers][receivers] for alerts.

 ## Reference Material

 - [Configuring Prometheus][configuring prometheus]
 - [Telemetry Stanza in Nomad Agent Configuration][telemetry stanza]
+- [Alerting Overview][alerting]

 ## Estimated Time to Complete

-20 minutes
+25 minutes

 ## Challenge

 Think of a scenario where a Nomad operator needs to deploy Prometheus to collect metrics from a Nomad cluster.
 The operator must enable telemetry on the Nomad servers and clients as well as configure Prometheus to use Consul for service discovery.
+The operator must also configure Prometheus Alertmanager so notifications can be sent out to a specified [receiver][receivers].

 ## Solution